First-year, first-time college students may need

 work to complete the requirements for their degrees.

-Specific instructions on how to complete the exams will be
+Specific instructions on how to complete the exams were mailed

-addresses by May 15, 2013.
-You can also review Instructions for Accessing the English and
+to students by May 15, 2013.
+You can also review Instructions for Accessing the English and Math

 Things you need to know: